herrkraatz/react-native-styling/README.md

+# Sorry !!
+Gosh ...
+4 years went by.
+I hope to find time soon to update this tutorial.

 # React Native Styling

 This tutorial shall mostly take away the fear of styling a React Native App.
 React Native just translates the JavaScript